codingcampbell/jsonstore/design.md

 choose to use a non-numeric ID and do not include it in your object, the database will throw an error about rejecting your NULL ID.

-api.query(store, criteria, callback) - Query an object store
+api.get(store, criteria, callback) - Query an object store
 ---

 Parameters: